 This equipment may be carried and used under the following conditions:

-Your physician must complete the Medical Certificate for Fitness to Fly which must be shown to staff during check-in.
+Your physician must complete the Rex Medical Certificate of Fitness to Fly which must be shown to staff during check-in.
 A copy of the completed form must be given to the Flight Attendant on board the aircraft for each sector/flight.
 If a physician’s statement is not carried, the Oxygen concentrator may travel, however it cannot be used.
 In the event of an emergency, Rex is deemed to be authorized to pass on this form to any paramedic/emergency services should the need arise.
-The Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.
+The Rex Medical Certificate of Fitness to Fly must be valid for the intended dates of travel.

 Caution - Electronic equipment may cause interference with aircraft systems.
 If such interference is experienced, the crew will ask you to switch off your unit.